Generic Name: olanzapine/fluoxetine (oh-LAN-za-peen/floo-OX-e-teen)

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

 - if you or a family member has a history of bipolar disorder (manic depression), other mental or mood problems, suicidal thoughts or attempts, or alcohol or substance abuse

 - if you have a history of seizures, heart problems (eg, heart failure; fast, slow, or irregular heartbeat), abnormal electrocardiogram (ECG), a heart attack, stroke or "mini-stroke," blood vessel problems, high blood cholesterol or triglyceride levels, high or low blood pressure, or low white blood cell levels

-- if you have a history of liver problems (eg, cirrhosis); severe kidney problems; stomach or bowel problems (eg, bleeding, blockage, paralytic ileus); bleeding problems; enlarged prostate; narrow-angle glaucoma or a risk of developing it; neuroleptic malignant syndrome (NMS); prolonged, painful erection; or metabolism problems
+- if you have a history of liver problems (eg, cirrhosis); severe kidney problems; stomach or bowel problems (eg, bleeding, blockage, paralytic ileus); bleeding problems; enlarged prostate; increased eye pressure or glaucoma or a risk of developing it; neuroleptic malignant syndrome (NMS); prolonged, painful erection; or metabolism problems

 - if you have diabetes or high blood sugar, are very overweight, or if a family member has had diabetes

 - if you are dehydrated or have low blood volume, low blood sodium levels, Alzheimer disease, dementia, or trouble swallowing